USC Trojans: Gauntlet Trophy

 Since 2001, USC athletics have participated in a direct competition with cross-town rival UCLA called the SoCal BMW Crosstown Cup.
 Originally known as the Lexus Gauntlet, the corporate naming rights shifted to BMW after Lexus did not continue sponsorship of the competition after its contract expired in 2009, however, the two schools do continue to keep track of the competition scores.

 A victory in NCAA-sanctioned sports competition between the schools earns the winning school a predetermined number of points towards a final count.
 (For example, a single football victory is worth 10 points whereas all head-to-head men's water polo victories count as a series and the series is worth 5 points, with 2.5 points awarded to each university in the case of a split.)
-USC won the trophy's inaugural 2001–02 season, and again in 2003–04 and 2005–06, and then seven straight years from 2007–08 to most recently 2013-14.
+USC won the trophy's inaugural 2001–02 season, and again in 2003–04 and 2005–06, and then seven straight years from 2007–08 to most recently 2013–14.

 Athletic facilities

 Los Angeles Memorial Coliseum

 The Los Angeles Memorial Coliseum is one of the largest stadiums in America.
 USC has played football in the Coliseum ever since the grand stadium was built in 1923.
 In fact, the Trojans played in the first varsity football game ever held there (beating Pomona College, 23–7, on October 6, 1923).

 The Coliseum was the site of the 1932 Summer Olympics and hosted the opening and closing ceremonies and track events of the 1984 Olympic Games.
 Over the years, the Coliseum has been home to many sports teams besides the Trojans, including UCLA football, Los Angeles Chargers, Los Angeles Rams, Los Angeles Raiders football, and Los Angeles Dodgers baseball.
 The Coliseum, which is managed and operated by USC, has hosted various other events, from concerts and speeches to track meets and motorcycle races.

-The Coliseum is located on 17 acre in Exposition Park, which also houses museums, gardens and Banc of California Stadium, the home of Los Angeles FC.
+The Coliseum is located on 17 acre in Exposition Park, which also houses museums, gardens and BMO Stadium, the home of Los Angeles FC.
 The Coliseum is jointly owned by the State of California, Los Angeles County, and the City of Los Angeles.
 In July 2013 under a new 98-year master lease agreement USC assumed sole financial responsibility for the day-to-day management, operation, and maintenance of both the Coliseum and the Los Angeles Memorial Sports Arena which was later demolished.